More

 Cranberries - Fruits in the berry family

 Cranberries are a tart-tasting, extremely nutritious fruit.
 It’s for this reason that they’re rarely eaten uncooked.
-Instead, cranberries are often taken in the form of juice or cranberry sauce.
-They can also use them in things like stuffing, casseroles, and desserts.
+Instead, cranberries are often taken as juice or cranberry sauce.
+They can also use them in stuffing, casseroles, and desserts.
 These nutrient-dense berries are also a Thanksgiving feast favorite.

-Many people consider cranberries to be a superfood due to their high nutrient and antioxidant content.
+Many people consider cranberries a superfood due to their high nutrient and antioxidant content.

-Fresh cranberries are nearly 90% water, but the rest is mostly carbs and fiber.
+Fresh cranberries are nearly 90% water; the rest is mostly carbs and fiber.

 The main nutrients in 1 cup (100 grams) of raw, unsweetened cranberries are: